-The tumult of the 1940s was reflected in the pages of American Cinematographer as the global conflict of World War II called for total motion-picture coverage.
+The tumult of the decade was reflected in the pages of American Cinematographer as the global conflict of World War II called for total motion-picture coverage.

 Editor’s Note: This is an expanded version of the feature story that appears in the March 2020 edition of AC.
 Some images are additional or alternate.